Genesis 6:1-10 (NLT)

 Natural, sunlight, from the left.

-Noah (in green & blue), standing on a rock, preaching to the local people.
+Noah (son of Lamech, in green & blue), standing on a rock, preaching to the local people.

 Noah’s wife, to his left, looking cross because the people are laughing at her husband!